 University Pablo de Olavide

-UNE's agreement with the University Pablo de Olavide in Seville, Spain may be the first U.S. semester abroad program to establish lab-based science courses in English in a non-English speaking country.
+UNE's agreement with the University Pablo de Olavide in Seville, Spain, signed April 20, 2012 by UNE President Dr. Danielle Ripich and UPO President Dr. Juan Jiménez Martínez, may be the first U.S. semester abroad program to establish lab-based science courses in English in a non-English speaking country.
 It allows UNE students to take lab-based courses in organic chemistry, microbiology, and anatomy and physiology developed to meet the academic standards of UNE's biology, pre-health professions and undergraduate health professions programs.

 While in Seville students also have the opportunity to take UNE-approved courses in history, psychology, business, marketing, economics, political science and sociology—all offered in English.
 Most of these courses offer a focus on either the Spanish or global aspects of the academic discipline.
 Students are also required to take an intensive Spanish language course that begins two weeks prior to the semester and continues throughout the term.